-BioActive Uniqinol is light protected, soft gelatin capsules containing the reduced form of coenzyme Q10, ubiquinol in coconut oil.
+BioActive Uniqinol's light-protected soft gelatin capsules contain ubiquinol, the reduced form of coenzyme Q10, in coconut oil.
 Each capsule contains 50 mg of ubiquinol and 12 mg of ascorbic acid.

-The patented active ingredient in BioActive Ubiquinol is protected by a unique carrier to avoid oxidation and degradation of the ubiquinol in order to deliver the compound in its intended form.
+The patented active ingredient in BioActive Ubiquinol is protected by a unique carrier to avoid oxidation and degradation of the ubiquinol.
+That way the ubiquinol remains unchanged inside the capsule.

-Bio-Ubiquinol is a strong antioxidant and helps support the body with replenishing low levels of Q10.
+Bio-Ubiquinol is a strong antioxidant and supports the body by replenishing low levels of Q10.

 Why BioActive Uniqinol?

-- BioActive Uniqinol contains Q10 in vegetable oil in soft, light-proof softgels
+- BioActive Uniqinol contains Q10 in vegetable oil in light-proof softgel capsules

-- The Q10 raw material in Bio-Ubiquinol is identical to the form of Q10 that is synthesized in the human body (i.e. 100% bioidentical)
+- The Q10 raw material in Bio-Ubiquinol is bio-identical with the Q10 that is synthesized in the human body

 - The form of Q10 used in BioActive Uniqinol is the natural, all-trans form that is entirely devoid of synthetic cis-isomers.
 In addition, it does not contain any pollutants that may occur in other Q10 raw materials.
 The guarantee lies in the fact that Pharma Nord's Q10 is manufactured in compliance with pharmaceutical drug guidelines and raw material assurance

 What is coenzyme Q10?

-Coenzyme Q10 or just Q10 is a fat-soluble vitamin-like substance found in two forms: ubiquinone and ubiquinol (from Latin, ubique meaning ”everywhere”).
+Coenzyme Q10 or just Q10 is a fat-soluble vitamin-like substance found in two forms: ubiquinone and ubiquinol.

 When a cell needs energy, it converts fat, carbohydrate, and protein, to ATP (adenosine triphosphate), a molecule that stores energy in its chemical form.
-The cell breaks down the ATP molecule and releases the energy trapped inside.
+The cell breaks down the ATP molecule and releases the energy that is trapped inside.
 The entire process takes place inside the cells in some small bean-shaped structures called mitochondria.
 Q10 is found in all mitochondria.
-Muscle cells are particularly dependent on large amounts of energy, which is why muscle cells contain substantially more mitochondria than other types of cells.
+Muscle cells are particularly dependent on large amounts of energy, which is why muscle cells contain substantially more mitochondria than other cell types.
 The heart muscle is a good example of body tissue with cells that have greater mitochondrial density than other cells because of the large amounts of energy needed to fuel the heart muscle.

 Good Q10 Sources